 Sara Raza has been writing on contemporary art and ideas since 2002, and has served as the long-standing West and Central Asia desk editor for ArtAsiaPacific magazine since 2004.
-She has published long form essays, features and profiles for international art journals, artist monographs, and books, and her exhibitions are always accompanied by scholarly bi-lingual art historical catalogues.
+She has contributed long form essays for books, artist monographs, and written features and profiles for international art journals, and her exhibitions are always accompanied by scholarly bi-lingual art historical publications.
 Her writing has been translated in Arabic, Chinese, Farsi, French, German, Italian, Russian, Spanish and Turkish.

-2022: Forthcoming Punk Orientalism: The Art of Rebellion explores the spaces and places associated with the former Soviet Union, focusing on artists and ideas hailing from Central Asia and its borders which were long perceived as an extension or ‘client’ states of the USSR.
+Released on 25 October 2022 Punk Orientalism: The Art of Rebellion explores the spaces and places associated with the former Soviet Union, focusing on artists and ideas hailing from Central Asia and its borders which were long perceived as an extension or ‘client’ states of the USSR.
 The theme of non-conformity—the “punk” rejection of state authority is a continuous thread throughout the book, highlighting changing and divided societies and their evolving norms in the post-Soviet period.
 Inspired by the titular concepts: “punk” and “orientalism”, the text functions as a form of bricolage, uniting punk movements and strategies, which can be traced in popular visual culture from the 1970s onwards.
 The idea of punk is coupled with a critical study of orientalism and its historical association with imperialist assumptions of knowledge.
 Punk Orientalism expands its association with the territory of the Near East, to look at the USSR’s complex relationship with the Arab world, Iran and Turkey during and after the Cold War period.
-Pre-order: https://www.amazon.com/Punk-Orientalism-Rebellion-Sara-Raza/dp/1912165392
+Order https://www.blackdogonline.com/product/punk-orientalism/

-2021: Lakum ‘Ahmed Mater Prognosis’ (catalogue), ArtAsiaPacific‘For Freedoms/ AAPI,’ (review), Steven Holl Architects ‘Cosmologies’ (essay), Silverlens Philippines ‘James Clar: Capitalist Time Vs Cosmological Time,’ (essay), Hawaii Contemporary Triennial ‘Pacific Century’ (catalogue contributor).
+2021: Lakum ‘Ahmed Mater: Prognosis’ (catalogue author), ArtAsiaPacific‘For Freedoms/ AAPI,’ (review), Steven Holl Architects ‘Cosmologies’ (commissioned essay), Silverlens Philippines ‘James Clar: Capitalist Time Vs Cosmological Time,’ (commissioner essay).

-2019/2020: Mathaf Modern Arab Museum, “Fateh Al Moudarres: Colour Extensity & Sense (catalogue), Rubin Museum of Art, Spiral Magazine “Clapping with Stones: Art & Acts of Resistance,” (essay), ArtAsiaPacific Institute of Islamic & Arab Art (profile), Rossi & Rossi/ British Library “Erbossyn Meldibekov: Seasons,” (editor catalogue).
+2019/2020: Mathaf Modern Arab Museum, “Fateh Al Moudarres: Colour Extensity & Sense (catalogue author), Rubin Museum of Art, Spiral Magazine “Clapping with Stones: Art & Acts of Resistance,” (commissioned essay), ArtAsiaPacific Institute of Islamic & Arab Art (profile), Rossi & Rossi/ British Library “Erbossyn Meldibekov: Seasons,” (author catalogue).

-2017/18: Istanbul Modern Museum, “Inci Eviner: Retrospective Who’s Inside of Me?” (monograph), Kunstmuseum Bonn, “Nadia Kaabi-Linke: Versiegelte Zeit (Sealed Time),” (monograph).
-Denver Art Museum, “Jeffery Gibson: Retrospective,” (monograph), ArtAsiaPacifc Bard Hessel Museum, “No to the Invasion” (review), Public Movement 10th Anniversary (essay) ‘For the Mutual Love of Conceptual Contraband,’ (essay).
+2017/18: Istanbul Modern Museum, “Inci Eviner: Retrospective Who’s Inside of Me?” (monograph essay author), Kunstmuseum Bonn, “Nadia Kaabi-Linke: Versiegelte Zeit (Sealed Time),” (monograph long form interview).
+Denver Art Museum, “Jeffery Gibson: Retrospective,” (monograph essay author), ArtAsiaPacifc Bard Hessel Museum, “No to the Invasion” (review), Public Movement 10th Anniversary ‘For the Mutual Love of Conceptual Contraband,’ (commissioned essay).

-2016: Guggenheim Museum UBS MAP, “But a Storm Is Blowing from Paradise” (book), Tufts University: Shahzia Sikander (monograph).
-Institut du Monde Arabe Magazine Qantara 100th special issue (essay) (Sept), Harper’s Bazaar Art Osman Yousefzadeh (profile) (Sept) Asad Faulwell (monograph) (Jun).
-NYUAD Art Gallery/ Skira: Diana Al-Hadid (monograph essay) (Mar).
-Guggenheim UBS MAP Blog: Social Studios (Jan),
+2016: Guggenheim Museum UBS MAP, “But a Storm Is Blowing from Paradise” (author book), Tufts University: Shahzia Sikander (monograph essay author).
+Institut du Monde Arabe Magazine Qantara 100th special issue (commissioned essay), Harper’s Bazaar Art Osman Yousefzadeh (profile) (Sept) Asad Faulwell (monograph author/ contributor) (Jun).
+NYUAD Art Gallery/ Skira: Diana Al-Hadid (monograph author).
+Guggenheim UBS MAP Blog: Social Studios (commissioned essay),

-2015: Maac Ville de Bruxelles: Younes Baba Ali (monograph essay) (Nov), Barjeel Art Foundation (Nov), YARAT: The Union of Fire & Water 56th Venice Biennale (catalogue) (May), Reza Aramesh (book), (May), Canvas Magazine, Art Dubai special issue (Mar), Maraya Art Centre: Hamza 5 Years of Maraya (editor of book) (Mar), Tribe Photography & New Media from the Arab World: Wafaa Bilal The Hierarchy of Being, ArtAsiaPacific Almanac2015: Central Asia (Jan).
+2015: Maac Ville de Bruxelles: Younes Baba Ali (monograph author), Barjeel Art Foundation (commissioned essay author), YARAT: The Union of Fire & Water 56th Venice Biennale (catalogue contributing author), Reza Aramesh (monograph contributing author), Canvas Magazine, Art Dubai special issue, Maraya Art Centre: Hamza 5 Years of Maraya (book editor).
+Tribe Photography & New Media from the Arab World: Wafaa Bilal The Hierarchy of Being, ArtAsiaPacific Almanac: Central Asia.

-2012: Rose Issa Projects: Farhad Ahrarnia Epic of the Eye (catalogue) ArtAsiaPacific: Saraab Mathaf Doha (Issue 77), ArtAsiaPacific: Tashkent Dispatch (Issue 77), Maraya Art Centre: Migrasophia (catalogue in English/Arabic), Ibraaz 002: Unthinking Systems: Shezad Dawood in conversation with Sara Raza, Ibraaz 003: Nostalgia for the Future: Ala Ebtekar in conversation with Sara Raza.
-LawrieShabibi Gallery: Nadia Kaabe Linke The Visible is the New Invisible (catalogue).
+2012: Rose Issa Projects: Farhad Ahrarnia Epic of the Eye (monograph contributing author) ArtAsiaPacific: Saraab Mathaf Doha (Issue 77), ArtAsiaPacific: Tashkent Dispatch (Issue 77), Maraya Art Centre: Migrasophia (catalogue author English/Arabic), Ibraaz 002: Unthinking Systems: Shezad Dawood in conversation with Sara Raza, Ibraaz 003: Nostalgia for the Future: Ala Ebtekar in conversation with Sara Raza.
+LawrieShabibi Gallery: Nadia Kaabe Linke The Visible is the New Invisible (catalogue author).
 Harper’s Bazaar Art Cover, #03 Shezad Dawood (cover story), Harper’s Bazaar Art 04 Wafaa Bilal feature.
-SoftPower (catalogue English/Arabic). #Ye Hongxing (catalogue English/Chinese). #COMETOGETHER Farhad Ahrarnia interview (catalogue).
+SoftPower (catalogue author English/Arabic). #Ye Hongxing (catalogue author English/Chinese). #COMETOGETHER Farhad Ahrarnia interview (catalogue contributing author).

 2010: ArtAsiaPacific: 2010 Almanac (Caucasus), ArtAsiaPacific: Umida Akhmedova (news) (#67), ArtAsiaPacific: Leyla Akundzadeh (obituary) (#68), ArtAsiaPacific: Bharti Kher (review) (#69)